martinos/blog/content/blog/replacing_strong_params.md

 ### Scalar Values

-Using the `same` function can cause some security issues, because if you are expecting a string a you get a hash.
-That function will return that hash.
-A solution against that problem is the `scalar` function.
+Using the `same` function can cause some security issues.
+If you are expecting the value of a field to be a string and you get a hash, that function will return that hash.
+A solution against that problem is the `scalar` function

 ```ruby
 scalar = -> a { a.kind_of?(Array) || a.kind_of?(Hash) ? nil : a }